Mining and Token Rewards

 Do I Have To Actively Participate to Earn Rewards Once My Hotspot is Deployed?

-No. Once your Hotspot is completely deployed and fully synced with the Helium blockchain, you as the owner are not required to do anything else in order to earn $HNT.
+No. Once your Hotspot is completely deployed and onboarded to the Helium blockchain, you as the owner are not required to do anything else to earn HNT.
 Your Hotspot will perform all of the above activities on its own while it runs.

-As of August 1, 2021 (the most-recent halving), the target production rate for new $HNT minted per month is
+As of August 1, 2021 (the most recent halving), the target production rate for new HNT minted per

-HNT per month.
-This target rate is based on the following two parameters, as
+2,500,000 HNT per month.
+This target rate is based on the following two parameters, as defined in

 - Target block time is